Byron Kubert

 Smart isn't the whole story — how you incentivize smart people matters.
 Don't pay them to waste tokens, for example.
 AI has amazing potential that some companies are starting to realize, but it's also a magic pit you can endlessly shovel time and money into.
 Pick the low-hanging fruit and build tools that solve that problem for everyone.
 I've seen the insides of AI and I know what the technology can do.
 I've built internal tools and know how to get them widely adopted.
 Good AI tools and good adoption will be a big deal for every company soon.

-The size of the company isn't an interesting metric for me.
-The size of my team is — I like it in the 5-to-20 range.
-Larger than that and I don't feel like I can know everyone well enough.
+The size of the company isn't as interesting a metric as the size of my team — I like it in the 5 to 50 range.

 If you need a permanent, full-time CTO with equity, that's not me.
 If your real problem is product strategy rather than engineering, a product person will serve you better.
 If you want someone to just write code, I can introduce you to a few excellent engineers.
-And if you're looking for a big firm with a bench of consultants, that's Deloitte.
-TeamCraft is me, with a few trusted people I bring in when the work calls for it.
+If you're looking for a big firm with a bench of consultants, that's Deloitte.
+TeamCraft is Byron, with a few trusted people I bring in when the work calls for it.

 I like to start with a free phone call to see if we're a match, then a two-week deep dive that ends with a report you can take and use without me.
 If we like each other, I prefer to work on C2C monthly retainers for a set number of days a week.
-And if you contact me directly, we won't have any head hunters or agencies taking half the money. :)
+And if you contact me directly, we won't have any head hunters or agency fees :)